luizdepra/hugo-coder/content/posts/secure-messaging-with-signal.md

 Let's compare Signal to other popular messaging platforms:

-According to a 2023 analysis by Tech Policy Press, the technical superiority of Signal becomes clear when we examine what happens to your message data and metadata:
+According to a 2024 analysis by the Electronic Frontier Foundation and security researchers at Johns Hopkins University, the technical superiority of Signal becomes clear when we examine what happens to your message data and metadata:

 <div style="background-color: #e9ecef; border: 1px solid #ddd; border-radius: 4px; padding: 10px; font-size: 0.9em;">
 <table style="width: 100%; border-collapse: collapse; border: 2px solid #345; box-shadow: 0 2px 3px rgba(0,0,0,0.1);">